James Kelly (American soccer)

-James "Jim" Kelly was an American soccer wing half who played in the American Soccer League and earned one cap with the U.S. national team.
+James Kelly was an American soccer wing half who played in the American Soccer League and earned one cap with the U.S. national team.

 Professional

 Kelly joined the Newark Skeeters of the American Soccer League in 1923.
-His best year with the team was the 1924-1925 season when he played thirty-nine league and one league cup games.
+His best year with the team was the 1924–1925 season when he played thirty-nine league and one league cup games.
 In 1925, he began the season with Newark, but finished the season with Philadelphia Field Club.
 In 1926, he joined the Brooklyn Wanderers, but saw time in only fourteen league games in two seasons.
-He played one game with the Boston Wonder Workers during the 1928-1929 season and two with Bridgeport Hungaria in the fall of 1929.
+He played one game with the Boston Soccer Club during the 1928–1929 season and two with Bridgeport Hungaria in the fall of 1929.

 National team

-Kelly earned one cap with the U.S. national team in a 6-1 win over Canada on November 11, 1925.
+Kelly earned one cap with the U.S. national team in a 6–1 win over Canada on November 8, 1925.